+We don’t know what we don’t know until we know.
+Right?
+We try to understand, but until we’ve tasted or experienced it for ourselves, it’s hard to know.
 We live life and we try to wrap our minds around the God who created everything by what we hear, read, feel and see.
-Until we walk into eternity and things are revealed in full, we only know in part (1st Corinthians 13:9).
+However, until we walk into eternity and see things in full, we will only know in part (1st Corinthians 13:9).

-He gets it when our hearts ache and we are unsure of today, let alone our future.
+He gets it when our hearts ache and we are unsure of today, let alone the future.

 He knows the longings of our hearts.